Reading time: 5 minutes

 You will need to provide them with the following:

-Note that if you are from outside the EEA (European Economic Area), EU or Switzerland, you will have a ‘time-limited’ right to rent to suit the purpose of your stay, as opposed to ‘unlimited’ right to rent.
+Note that if you have a visa, you will have a ‘time-limited’ right to rent to suit the purpose of your stay, as opposed to an ‘unlimited’ right to rent.

-Those with an ‘unlimited’ right to rent include EEA nationals, Swiss nationals, as well as people who have the ‘right of abode’ in the UK, and those who have been granted ‘indefinite leave to remain’ or who have ‘no time limit’ on their stay in the UK.
+Those with an ‘unlimited’ right to rent include British and Irish citizens, as well as people who have the ‘right of abode’ in the UK, and those who have been granted ‘indefinite leave to remain’ or settled status.

 You will need to present the relevant documents to the agent or landlord in person before signing the contract so they can take copies.